dasiths/dasiths.github.io/_posts/2018-12-30-integration-testing-aspnet-core-webapi.md

 6. Testing

-   Testing the controllers are now a simple task.
+   Testing the controllers is now a simple task.
 We just need to instantiate the factory and create a http client to make the calls.

     ```csharp
     public class OperationsControllerTests : IDisposable